rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="5.34.33.6">5.34.33.6</a> Make a note if no name, address, or device of a manufacturer appears on the manifestation or if the responsibility of a manufacturer for a particular manifestation is conjectured.
 In any case of a supplied manufacturer, give supporting evidence in a note (see [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/), [5.32.36.1](/DCRMR/ppdm/Name-of-manufacturer/#5.32.36.1)).

-## 5.34.34 Notes from Parallel name of manufacturer
+## 5.34.34 Note on parallel name of manufacturer

 <a name="5.34.34.1">5.34.34.1</a> Make a note on manufacture statement if parallel manufacturer names are found on a different source as the name of manufacturer if considered important for identification (see [Parallel name of manufacturer](/DCRMR/ppdm/Parallel-name-of-manufacturer/), [5.325.31.1](/DCRMR/ppdm/Parallel-name-of-manufacturer/#5.325.31.1) and [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/), [5.32.39.1](/DCRMR/ppdm/Name-of-manufacturer/#5.32.39.1)).

 <a name="5.34.34.2">5.34.34.2</a> Make a note if the [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) appears in more than one language or script and the original position of elements were transposed (see [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/), [5.32.39.1](/DCRMR/ppdm/Name-of-manufacturer/#5.32.39.1) and [Parallel name of manufacturer](/DCRMR/ppdm/Parallel-name-of-manufacturer/), [5.325.31.2](/DCRMR/ppdm/Parallel-name-of-manufacturer/#5.325.31.2)).

-## 5.34.35 Notes from Parallel place of manufacture
+## 5.34.35 Note on parallel place of manufacture

 <a name="5.34.35.1">5.34.35.1</a> Make a note on manufacture statement if a [Parallel place of manufacture](/DCRMR/ppdm/Parallel-place-of-manufacture/) is from a different source than the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) and is considered important for identification (see [Parallel place of manufacture](/DCRMR/ppdm/Parallel-place-of-manufacture/), [5.315.31.2](/DCRMR/ppdm/Parallel-place-of-manufacture/#5.315.31.2) and [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/), [5.31.39.1](/DCRMR/ppdm/Place-of-manufacture/#5.31.39.1))

-## 5.34.36 Notes from Date of manufacture
+## 5.34.36 Note on date of manufacture

 <a name="5.34.36.1">5.34.36.1</a> When following the option in [5.33.352.2](/DCRMR/ppdm/Date-of-manufacture/#5.33.352.2) include a transcription of the original chronogram in a note on manufacture statement if considered important (see [Date of manufacture](/DCRMR/ppdm/Date-of-manufacture/), [5.33.352.2](/DCRMR/ppdm/Date-of-manufacture/#5.33.352.2)).